awjchen/SonoCleaner/doc/usersGuide.md

     limits of the automatic correction.
 Also, middle-clicking the plus and minus buttons will increment or decrement the number with a larger step size.

-1. The program's window can be enlarged by clicking and dragging its edges, just as with any regular window.
+1. The program's window can be enlarged just as with any regular window.
     However, it cannot be made smaller.

 1. A lightened or greyed-out button indicates its function is temporarily blocked because the tool knows that pressing this button will produce no